-- a black key for operating the starter switch - a plain, metal, key for operating the door locks and fuel filler cap.
+- a black key for operating the starter switch. - a plain, metal, key for operating the door locks. - A smaller metal key (marked 'FUEL') to operate the fuel filler cap lock.

 Key numbers

 The starter key number is stamped on a tag attached to the key ring.
 Both key numbers should be entered on the Security Information card.